tagglo/site/content/en.md

     "We are a marketing tech company specializing in improving businesses marketing performance - and ensuring our clients are ahead of their day-to-day conversion tracking."
 howItWorksSection:
+  heading: How it works
   title: A tagline that summarizes our secret sauce
 featuresSection:
+  heading: "Features"
   title: "Retrieve failed tag data and get the metrics you need to succeed"
+  features:
+    [
+      {
+        title: "Get notified",
+        description: "Set up customized notification settings for your tags, ensuring that you never miss an important update.", },
+      {
+        title: "Check the dashboard",
+        description: "Gain deeper insights into how your tags are performing, and make more informed decisions about how to optimize them for better results.", },
+      {
+        title: "Recover lost data",
+        description: "Stay on top of any issues that may arise with your tags, and fix them before they become bigger problems.", },
+    ]
 benefitsSection:
+  heading: "Benefits"
   title: What’s the best tag line for our benefits??
   cards:
     [